-All HSB concerns are considered carefully and, on a case-by-case basis, and in conjunction with other agencies, when they are involved.
-The safety of all of our CYP is paramount underpinned by robust risk assessments.
-DET/School actions are not judgemental about the guilt of the alleged perpetrator and are always taken in the interests of all CYP concerned.
+Cases of HSB are considered carefully on an individual basis, and in conjunction with other agencies, when they are involved.
+The safety of all of our CYP is paramount and we have a duty of care to all CYP.

 The following principles guide DET/its Schools: